nastena1606/Demo/SIP_status.rst

 The SIP status widget has both collapsed and extended views.
 In the **collapsed** view, only the last measured data is shown.

 .. image:: https://user-images.githubusercontent.com/60600800/73686310-67fd0b00-46d0-11ea-9b40-7a81ff8f0be3.png
-  :width: 300
-  :alt text: Collapsed view

 The **extended** view also includes charts where you can see statistics for an exact timestamp during the last 24 hours.
 There are two charts: the left-hand one shows statistics for calls and the right-hand chart – for registrations.

 .. image::https://user-images.githubusercontent.com/60600800/73686327-6f241900-46d0-11ea-9bd6-b445ccc332d0.png
    :width: 400
    :alt text: Extended view

 The figures below the charts show the metrics’ values for an exact timestamp.
 The timestamp is placed between the charts.
 When you highlight a specific time on one of the charts, the same time is highlighted on the second chart and the values below the charts change.